nmind/nmind.github.io/jupyter-book/site/landing-page.md

 ## NMIND

-This is the TBD site for NMIND.
+This is the NMIND Jupyter book.

-CC-BY